igrigorik/http-client-hints/draft.md

 ~~~
   CH-DPR: 2.0
-  CH-DW: 160
+  CH-RW: 160
 ~~~

 The server knows that the device pixel ratio is 2.0, and that the intended display width of requested resource is 160px, as measured by density independent pixels on the device.

-If the server uses above hints to perform resource selection, it must confirm its selection via the DPR response header to allow the client to calculate the appropriate intrinsic size of the image asset.
-The server does not need to confirm display width, only the ratio between physical pixels and density independent pixels of the selected image asset:
+If the server uses above hints to perform resource selection, it must confirm its selection via the DPR response header to allow the client to calculate the appropriate intrinsic size of the image resource.
+The server does not need to confirm resource width, only the ratio between physical pixels and density independent pixels of the selected image resource:

 ~~~
   DPR: 1.0
 ~~~

-The DPR response header indicates to the client that the server has selected an asset with DPR ratio of 1.0.
-The client may use this information to perform additional processing on the resource - for example, calculate the appropriate intrinsic size of the image asset such that it is displayed at the correct resolution.
+The DPR response header indicates to the client that the server has selected resource with DPR ratio of 1.0.
+The client may use this information to perform additional processing on the resource - for example, calculate the appropriate intrinsic size of the image resource such that it is displayed at the correct resolution.

 Opt-in mechanism